hughjonesd/eebo-revo/plan.md

     - maybe we can create a valence score after doing the glove?
   - update embeddings
     - is there a way to create embeddings without downloading everything at once?

+# How to run it

+* Takes about a day to make the texts on my laptop (53K texts)
+  - could make it faster with lxml instead of BeautifulSoup
+* Google compute is $3/hr/GPU
+* How fast is running spacy?
+*